Being A Redhead Comes With Some Big Perks, Science Says

 But the benefits of being a redhead aren't all scientific: They're also more popular in commercials.
 Upstream Analysis published a report in 2014 which found that 30 percent of TV commercials running during prime time feature a redhead.
 A one point, CBS had a redhead prominently featured every 106 seconds.

-If all this talk of red hair is making you want to book an appointment with your stylist, just know that red is the hardest colour to maintain, as it fades much faster than other colours.
-In an interview with InStyle, celebrity stylist Danny Moon explained that the reason why red is such a hard colour to maintain is because the dye molecules are larger than other hues, making it more difficult to penetrate hair strands than colours with smaller molecules.
+If all this talk of red hair is making you want to book an appointment with your stylist, just know that red is the hardest color to maintain, as it fades much faster than other colors.
+In an interview with InStyle, celebrity stylist Danny Moon explained that the reason why red is such a hard color to maintain is because the dye molecules are larger than other hues, making it more difficult to penetrate hair strands than colors with smaller molecules.

 But unfortunately, the perks don't come with the dye job.